latouchek/templates-OSP/README.md

-# A collection of OSP Templates I used at customers
+# A collection of working OSP Templates